Having a baby in the winter has its own set of challenges.

 - Vitamin D drops.
 Especially during the winter, your baby won’t get as much Vitamin D from the sun.
 Talk to your pediatrician to see if your baby is lacking Vitamin D.

-- Nasal aspirator – I gave up trying to use the nasal aspirator bulbs from the hospital, but my sister-in-law, a nurse, highly recommended the Nose Frida Snot Sucker (it sounds more disgusting than it is) to keep your baby’s nose clear.
+- Nasal aspirator – I gave up trying to use the nasal aspirator bulbs like the ones from the hospital, but my sister-in-law, a nurse, highly recommended the Nose Frida Snot Sucker (it sounds more disgusting than it is) to keep your baby’s nose clear.

 - Humidifier – The dry winter air (especially when you’re running the furnace constantly) can dry out baby’s skin and nasal passages.
 Use a small humidifier in the baby’s room.
 Humidifiers are also great to use when the baby gets a cold or virus.